-i) On-premise licenses and installation fees
+i) On-premise license fees

-On-premise licenses and installation fees entitle the customer to deploy the Kneat Gx platform on the customers' own servers.
-Revenues from on-premise perpetual license sales are recognized at a point in time, upon delivery, when transfer of control of the software has passed to the customer, there are no uncertainties surrounding product acceptance and consideration is known and considered collectable.
+On-premise license fees entitle the customer to deploy the Kneat Gx platform on the customers' own servers.
+Revenues from on-premise perpetual license sales are recognized at a point in time, upon delivery, when transfer of control of the software has passed to the customer, there are no uncertainties surrounding product acceptance and consideration is known and considered collectible.

-ii) SaaS license, hosting and installation fees
+ii) SaaS license and hosting fees

 SaaS license and hosting agreements (also referred to as "subscription fees") entitle the customer to utilize the Kneat Gx platform, which is hosted by the Company on a cloud server, for a specified number of users without taking possession.
-SaaS license, hosting and installation fees revenue is recognized rateably over the contract term commencing on the date when Kneat's services are made available to the customer.
+SaaS license and hosting fee revenue is recognized rateably over the contract term commencing on the date when Kneat's services are made available to the customer.
 Customers are typically invoiced and pay annually in advance for subscription fees upon execution of the initial contract or subsequent renewals.